MikhailB10100/chat-fullstack-app/README.md

 ____
 ## _**Launch**_:

-Best way is using VS Code, which you should open project-folder, then open 2 terminals.
+Best way is using VS Code, in which you should open project-folder, then open 2 terminals.
 After it you should use next commands.

 ### **First terminal (Client):**